Multi-Tenant SaaS

 What This Example Demonstrates

-This example shows the foundational pattern for tenant isolation:
+This example shows the production-ready pattern for tenant isolation using the RLS plugin:

 - Discriminator Column Pattern - Using

-tenant_idcolumn for row-level isolation - Manual Tenant Filtering - Explicit
+tenant_idcolumn for row-level isolation - Automatic Tenant Filtering - RLS plugin automatically adds

 - Type-Safe Repositories - Full TypeScript support with Kysely